• Skip to main content

 Traveling Water Experiment

-Have you seen traveling water, i.e. water traveling from one cup to another without being close together or one directly above the other.
+In this experiment, water can travel from one cup to another without them being close together or one directly above the other.

 Traveling Water Experiment